Megha2405/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.
 ## 2-Norm
     1. Get the input matrix using np.array()
-    2. Find the 1-norm of the matrix using np.linalg.norm(mat,2)
+    2. Find the 2-norm of the matrix using np.linalg.norm(mat,2)
 	3. Print the norm of the matrix in two decimal places.
 ## Infinity Norm
     1. Get the input matrix using np.array()
-    2. Find the 1-norm of the matrix using np.linalg.norm(mat,np.inf)
+    2. Find the infinity norm of the matrix using np.linalg.norm(mat,np.inf)
 	3. Print the norm of the matrix in two decimal places.

 ## Program: